Review was updated on 30th July, 2019

 Optus customers also get access to Optus Sport – either for a modest monthly fee or for free on selected plans.
 The service unlocks live streaming coverage of the English Premier League football and the UEFA Champions League for you to watch on your mobile device or (with an Optus-supplied Fetch TV box) on your big-screen TV in high definition.

-Optus Mobile’s SIM Only Plans
+Does Optus Mobile offer SIM Only Plans?

 If you’ve already got a smartphone you’re perfectly happy with, you’re likely looking for a SIM-only plan to power your chat and data needs.
 Optus has a range of promo plans starting at $30/month and capping out at $75.
 The sweet spot plan for SIM-only is easily the $40 option, though it’s only available to new customers or those willing to agree to a new 12-month contract.
 That gives you a massive 40GB data allowance per month.